DiamondLightSource/Savu/doc/source/training.rst

 View a process list
 -------------------

-1. in DAWN
+1. In DAWN
 ^^^^^^^^^^

 A process list is simply a list of processes (e.g. corrections, filters, reconstructions) that should be applied to the data in the specified order.

-To view the example process list <insert process list name here> do:
+To view the example process list $DATAPATH/process_lists/simple_tomo_process.nxs do:

     >>> module load dawn
     >>> dawn &

-In the DAWN GUI click on File -> open, navigate to the test folder and click on the <process list here.nxs> file.
+In the DAWN GUI click on File -> open, navigate to the test folder and click on relevant process list.
 In the Data Browsing perspective navigate through the tree entry->plugin and browse the plugin entries.

-2. in the configurator
+2. In the configurator
 ^^^^^^^^^^^^^^^^^^^

 An alternative way to view the process list is using the configurator:

-    >>> savu_config <process list>
+    >>> savu_config
+    >>> open /dls/science/groups/das/SavuTraining/process_lists/simple_tomo_process.nxs

 Run examples